The Tithe Barn is thought to originate from 1480. There was a hamlet of 28 subsistence farmers recorded in the area in Doomsday Book of 1086.

 Coal mining flourished locally for some 400 years.
 Documents report that in 1507 Nailsea coal was being sold in nearby Yatton for the firing of lime kilns.
 The early shallow bell pits were replaced in the mid nineteenth century with deep mines.

 Hannah and Martha More first visited Nailsea in 1791 and were shocked by the level of poverty, depravity and lack of education they encountered amongst the industrial workers.
-Their campaign resulted in Nailsea Tithe Barn being used as a school for the education of the children of the working class.
+They persuaded the Church to provide housing for a schoolmaster and mistress of their choosing, as well as additional space for their Sunday School.
+The house was thought to be Glebe Cottage, next to the Nailsea Tithe Barn which was also extended in its use as a school for the education of the children of the working class.

 The school was still operating as Nailsea Parochial School in the 1900s.
 In 1923 it became the local Secondary School, often called Old Church, until Backwell Secondary Modern was built in 1953 and children were bused there.
 However, it retained an infant class alongside the Secondary School pupils so that the youngest children did not have to walk far to the other schools in the vicinity.